KennethDoerflein/ESP32Clock/README.md

   - **24-Hour Format**: Toggles the time display between 12-hour (e.g., 3:45 PM) and 24-hour (e.g., 15:45) formats.
   - **Use Celsius (°C)**: Switches the temperature display between Celsius and Fahrenheit.
   - **Flip Display Orientation**: Rotates the display by 180 degrees.
+  - **Invert Colors**: Inverts the color palette of the screen.
 - **Timezone**: Select your local timezone from a dropdown list.
+- **Temperature Calibration**:
+  - **Auto Temperature Calibration**: Attempts to automatically calibrate the ambient temperature sensor upon a cold boot.
+  - **Manual Temperature Correction**: Allows you to set a fixed offset to the temperature reading.
+  - **Temperature Compensation Factor**: Adjusts how much the internal RTC temperature influences the ambient temperature reading to compensate for heat generated inside the enclosure.

 #### Display Tab